 - Live with homestay families

-On site: Upon arrival in New Delhi the students will continue their orientation by receiving more instruction about cultural norms, practical advice, and navigating the city.
+On-site: Upon arrival in Jaipur, students have local orientation and learn about cultural norms, practical advice, and navigating the city.

 If you are interested in learning more about the India program please contact one of the following people.

 CIIS Office: Helen Huang, Director of Asia Programs - Questions about eligibility, program logistics, and other off-campus opportunities.